 Set upon the cliff overlooking the sandy shores of Cornwall’s most iconic beach, the Fistral Beach Hotel and Spa is not only the perfect base for romantic retreats to Cornwall, but a great spot to start exploring.
 Once you’ve indulged in the dishes at Dune Restaurant, pulled up a seat in the Bay Bar and chilled out in the sensual spa why not take a wonder and get exploring?
-With so many beautiful natural spaces and places to discover around Cornwall, it’s hard to pin point the best, but here a few of our favourite hidden spots that will definately take your breath away…
+With so many beautiful natural spaces and places to discover around Cornwall, it’s hard to pin point the best, but here a few of our favourite hidden spots that will definitely take your breath away…

 Porth Joke, aka Polly Joke

 This small, picturesque cove can be found between Holywell Bay and Crantock beach in Newquay. it’s a great spot if you want to avoid the crowds!